 Superior wants to help.
 If you have a complaint, please call us toll free at 1-800-783-5386 to tell us about your problem.
 A Superior Member Services Advocate can help you file a complaint.
 Most of the time, we can help you right away or at most, within a few days.
 You can also file a complaint through our website.
-Go to www.superiorhealthplan.com/members/medicaid/resources/complaints-appeals.html.
+Go to www.SuperiorHealthPlan.com.
+Click on "Contact" in the top right corner of the page.
 You can also use Superior's complaint form.
 A copy of the complaint form can be printed from Superior's website.
 You can mail the form to: